 5. CONCLUSION

-Water level variations due to turbine operation considerably impact abundance and distribution of benthic macroinvertebrates.
-This disruption could lead to dysfunction of aquatic ecosystems on which Buyo hydroelectric dam lake depends.
+Variations of water levels resulting turbine operations have a considerable impact on the abundance and distribution of benthic macroinvertebrates.
+Suchdisruption can lead to functional imbalance within theof aquatic ecosystems on which Buyo hydroelectric dam lake depends.
 For the sustainable management of aquatic life, an integrated policy taking into account the stakeholders involved in the management of the dam and the opening and closing of the turbine gates is crucial.

 REFERENCES